muratk3n/thirdwave/en/README.md

 ---

 Just look at FED [GPDNow](https://www.frbatlanta.org/cqer/research/gdpnow) estimate..
-As of 3/1 the estimate is 10%.
+As of 3/1 the estimate is 10% growth for Q1.

 I am sure they use many base indicators to calculate this.. some widely known ones [ISM PMI](2019/05/stats.md#gdpism) for ex.
 That's